CHAPTER 9

 (b)

-It is unlawful for any person on the premises of any educational institution or within one hundred feet (100') of any building or other facility being used by any educational institution to willfully impede the staff or faculty of such institution in the lawful performance of their duties or to willfully impede a student of such institution in the lawful pursuit of his educational activities through the use of restraint, coercion or intimidation or with force and/or violence or threatened violence.
+It is unlawful for any person on the premises of any educational institution or within one hundred feet (100') of any building or other facility being used by any educational institution to willfully impede the staff or faculty of such institution in the lawful performance of their duties or to willfully impede a student of such institution in the lawful pursuit of such person's educational activities through the use of restraint, coercion or intimidation or with force and/or violence or threatened violence.

 (c)

-It is unlawful for any person to willfully refuse or fail to leave the property of, or any building or other facility used by, any educational institution upon being requested to do so by the chief administrative officer, his designees charged with maintaining order on the school premises and in its facilities or a dean of such education institution.
+It is unlawful for any person to willfully refuse or fail to leave the property of, or any building or other facility used by, any educational institution upon being requested to do so by the chief administrative officer, such official's designees charged with maintaining order on the school premises and in its facilities or a dean of such education institution.

 (d)